Student Loan Terminology Cheat Sheet

 Scholarship

-A type of financial aid which typically doesn’t need to be repaid.
+A scholarship is a type of financial aid which typically doesn’t need to be repaid.
 Scholarships can be awarded based on merit.

 Secured Overnight Financing Rate (SOFR)